Insurance Claim Checks: Who They're Made Out To and How to Cash Them

 Read the Check Before You Cash It

 Always examine both the front and back of the check AND any accompanying paperwork.
-If the documents describe the check as a 'full and final settlement,' cashing it may permanently waive your right to pursue additional compensation.
+If the documents describe the check as a 'full and final settlement,' cashing it may permanently waive your right to pursue additional compensation — even if the damage turns out to be worse than initially assessed.
 When in doubt, consult an attorney before signing.

 Compare Car Insurance Rates in Ohio